-Recently, a new feature added to the platform in a June update has caused a stir of controversy.
+Recently however a new feature added to the platform in a June update has caused a stir of controversy.
 Snap maps.
-Essentially, using your phones GPS sensor you can broadcast your exact location to your friends, and in turn, find out theirs.
-As everyone and their mother has shared their two cents, on the topic, I have decided to throw in mine.
+Essentially, using your phones GPS sensor you can broadcast your exact location to your friends, and in turn find out theirs.
+As everyone and their mother have shared their two cents, on the topic, I have decided to throw in mine.

 - Safety issues?